 - a traditional unit measuring the thickness of sheet metal.
 Larger gauge

 numbers represent thinner metal: 10 gauge represents a thickness of 0.1345

 inch (3.416 millimeters) and each increase of 1 in the gauge number corresponds

 to a reduction of about 10% in the thickness.
-A table
+Wikimedia has a table.

 - gauge (ga)

 - a traditional unit measuring the thickness of plastic film.
 For this purpose